jpuli/pqvp/README.md

 The team focused on developing a tool that provides an easy-to-understand flow of operations based on what users want to accomplish: search the knowledge database, search information based on categories, create knowledge content, bookmark relavant information, and contribute to existing content.
 We focused on ease-of-navigation and acknowledged that furnishing multi-language capabilities would remain in the backlog given the timeframe of the project.

-- [x] Use a simple and flexible design style guide for the service.
-Use the U.S. Web Design Standards as a default
-- [x] Use the design style guide consistently for related digital services
-- [x] Give users clear information about where they are in each step of the process
+- [x] Give users clear information about where they are in each step of the process (User Story in backlog, not implemented)
 - [x] Follow accessibility best practices to ensure all people can use the service
 - [x] Provide users with a way to exit and return later to complete the process
 - [x] Use language that is familiar to the user and easy to understand